Market Harborough railway station: History

 The original station was opened on 1 May 1850 by the London and North Western Railway (LNWR); it was sited on the Rugby to Stamford branch of its main line from London Euston to Birmingham and the north-west.

-The Midland Railway shared this station from 1857 when it built its extension from Leicester to Bedford and Hitchin.
+The Midland Railway shared this station from May 1857 when it opened its extension from Leicester to Bedford and Hitchin.
 On 16 February 1859, the LNWR opened a further branch line, from Northampton to Market Harborough, which also used the same station.

+As traffic built up, the Midland opened a new line on 14 September 1884 or 15 February 1886 at a higher elevation, crossing the LNWR and then running parallel to a new joint station, replacing the original station.
+The service on the original LNWR line was drastically reduced in 1960 and it finally closed on 6 June 1966.

+On 5 June 1978, the new station buildings were reopened after being fully refurbished.